We’ve updated our payment terms as of the 1st of April 2021, any orders placed after this date will follow our new structure.

 If you still have any questions visit your local council for their specific consent rulings or take a look here for general information.

-We ask that all sites where you wish to place a Kiwi Cabins building are firm & level.
+We ask that all sites where you wish to place a Kiwi Cabins building are firm, level & well-draining.

 The most important thing to remember when preparing a site for a Kiwi Cabins Building is that it’s level, if it isn’t then it can cause problems later down the line when the building settles – these problems will therefore not be covered under any warranty that may have been given.